 They offer architectural tours of the city, also, which unfortunately only operate from Wednesday to Saturday.
 This would be well worthwhile to do.

-Scotland Street School Museum: At 225 Scotland Street, this is a school Macintosh designed which is interesting to visit.
+Scotland Street School Museum: At 225 Scotland Street, this is a school Mackintosh designed which is interesting to visit.
 You can see some of the re-created classrooms on a self-guided tour.
 You can see his tile work, carved stonework and wonderful glass towers and light fixtures.

-The Macintosh Church: Queen’s Cross, 870 Garscube Rd.
+The Mackintosh Church: Queen’s Cross, 870 Garscube Rd.
 A short cab ride from downtown this is the only church he built.
 It was closed on Tuesday when I was there (only open Monday, Wednesday and Friday), but it was good to view the exterior.

 Daily Record Building: Make sure to walk by Macintosh’s building, at 10-25 Renfield Lane, a short distance from the main train station.
 He used sculpted sandstone and white glazed bricks to maximize light.

-Willow Tea Rooms: I booked my reservation months in advance for tea at the 217 Sauchiehall St. location, just to make sure I had a chance to see this famous Macintosh building.
+Willow Tea Rooms: I booked my reservation months in advance for tea at the 217 Sauchiehall St. location, just to make sure I had a chance to see this famous Mackintosh building.
 I was fortunate to be in the deluxe room upstairs with many of his original details, including stained glass.
 He is known for his tea rooms where he designed the furniture as well.
 Ask to go upstairs to the room where you can see more of his architectural details and a great fireplace.

 Other great examples which I did not see as they were out of town, include the Hill House in Helenburgh, which is part of the National Trust for Scotland.